-You may be wondering how to create a good budget.
+You may be wondering how to create a budget.
 If so, you’re in the right place.
 Did you know over half of Americans do not have a budget?
 That’s a huge amount of people who aren’t tracking their money.

 A budget is a plan of how you will spend your money.
 I truly believe that everyone should know where their money is going.
-If you create a good budget you will be much closer to reaching your financial goals.
+If you create a budget you will be much closer to reaching your financial goals.

 I started creating a budget a few months after I got married.
 Mostly, because we needed to make sure we had enough money each month.
 Budgeting your money is useful when you are trying to save money or when you want to see where your money is going.

 It’s important to make a budget so you see where your money is going every month.
 I have a personal conviction to be a good steward of money (Prov.
 21:20).
 I can’t stand the idea of not seeing exactly where I spend my money each month.